zewei94yomi/PNN-Exam-Preparation/README.md

 ## How to run
 Each `.py` file has a `main` method.
 Just simply run it.

+You shall change parameters in the method definition.

 ## Week1: Introduction to Pattern Recognition

 - Q8: Error rate, Accuracy, Recall, Precision, F1-Score